NVIDIA/ais-k8s/operator/README.md

 ## Overview
 AIStore is designed to run natively on Kubernetes.
-This folder contains **AIS K8S Operator** that provides for deployment, bootstrapping, scaling up (and down), upgrading, and managing resources of the AIS clusters on Kubernetes.
+This folder contains **AIS Operator** that provides for bootstrapping, deployment, scaling up (and down), gracefully shutting down, upgrading, and managing resources of AIS clusters on Kubernetes.
+Technically, the project extends native Kubernetes API to automate management of all aspects of the AIStore lifecycle.

 > **WARNING:** AIS K8S Operator (or, simply, AIS Operator) is currently undergoing active development - non-backward compatible changes are to be expected at any moment.